MichaelSykesUK/trade-pal/README.md

-# TradePal Financial Markets Application
+# 'TradePal' Financial Markets Application

 This guide will help you set up and run the application, which consists of a backend API and a frontend user interface.